microsoft/industry/healthcare/solutions/patientServiceCenter/readme.md

 ### Design recommendations

+* The Application Id for the Healthcare Bot integration must be added to the 'Omnichannel agent' built-in security role in the Environment where the Healthcare solution is deployed.
 * For Patient access integration, ensure portal authentication is configured to your chosen identity provider.
 * For Patient access integration, restrict portal access from a list of IP addresses and CIDR ranges to limit portal access as described on this [article](https://docs.microsoft.com/powerapps/maker/portals/admin/ip-address-restrict).
 * For Patient access integration, create required policies and flows for user sign-up if integrating the portal application with Azure AD B2C